What Is a Grounded Conductor? The Neutral Wire Explained

 Sizing a Grounded Conductor: Following NEC Article 250

 Correct grounded conductor sizing is not just about matching the size of the hot conductors; it requires careful calculation based on NEC rules.
-The process of sizing grounded conductor loads is primarily found in NEC 220.61.
+The process of calculating neutral (grounded conductor) loads is primarily addressed in NEC 220.61 (feeder/service neutral load calculations), while minimum-size and bonding rules that affect the grounded conductor are found in NEC Article 250 (see, for example, the service grounding rules).
 While the general rule is that the neutral must have an ampacity to carry the maximum unbalanced load, there are specific steps for services and feeders.

 Step-by-Step: Calculating Service Neutral Conductor Size